 \subsection{3D Human Recovery}

-\textbf{Human Parametric Models.} Human pose and shape estimation is typically performed with 3D human parametric models, such as SMPL \cite{loper2015smpl}, SMPL-X \cite{pavlakos2019expressive} and STAR \cite{osman2020star}, which take in parameters that represent pose and shape of the human subject, and output 3D human mesh via linear blend skinning.
+\textbf{Human Parametric Models.} Unlike human pose estimation that uses skeleton (joint keypoints) to represent humans~\cite{martinez2017simple, pavllo20193d}, human pose and shape estimation is typically performed with 3D human parametric models, such as SMPL \cite{loper2015smpl}, SMPL-X \cite{pavlakos2019expressive} and STAR \cite{osman2020star}, which take in parameters that represent pose and shape of the human subject, and output 3D human mesh via linear blend skinning.
 We base our discussion on SMPL version 1.0 in this work that consists of pose parameters $\theta \in \mathbb{R}^{72}$ and shape parameters $\beta \in \mathbb{R}^{10}$, for its popularity.

 \textbf{Registration-based Methods.} As the output of the human parametric model is manipulated by body parameters, SMPLify \cite{bogo2016keep} and the following SMPLify-X \cite{pavlakos2019expressive} are the pioneering works to optimize these parameters to minimize the distance between ground truth 2D keypoints and reprojected human mesh joints.
 SMPLify is also extended to videos with temporal constraints employed \cite{huang2017towards}.
 Although optimization-based methods are able to achieve impressive results, they are slow and typically take more than 60 seconds per frame.
 Hence, recent work \cite{fan2021revitalizing} has been proposed to accelerate optimization.